nuagenetworks/vspkdoc/_sources/v6/nutca.rst.txt

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``count``: Count of the attempts by maintenanace thread to create/update watcher

+- ``trigger_interval``: The trigger interval of the ES watch corresponding to this TCA, in seconds

 - ``status``: This flag is used to indicate the status of TCA